-- As of January 1, 2014, individuals age 60 and over who contributed to the Plan for at least one year will be able to apply for their retirement pension even if they are still working.
-Under the current requirements, a worker must have stopped working or have an agreement with his or her employer concerning the reduction of working hours in order to receive a retirement pension before age 65.
-These requirements will be abolished as of January 2014.
+- As of January 1, 2014, individuals age 60 and over who contributed to the Plan for at least one year can apply for a retirement pension even if they are still working.
+The previous requirements were abolished in January 2014.
+Under those requirements, a worker had to have stopped working or reached an agreement with his or her employer concerning the reduction of working hours in order to receive a retirement pension before age 65.

 - If you are divorced or separated and earnings recorded under your name or your spouse's name in the Record of Contributors of the QPP have been partitioned between you and your former spouse, the calculation of your pension benefit will take the partition into account.

-- months in which you received, in your own name, family allowances from Québec or a Canada Child Tax Benefit for a child younger than 7 years old, or the months in which you were eligible for such allowances without receiving payments
+- months in which you received, in your own name, family allowances from Québec or the Canada Child Tax Benefit for a child under age 7, or the months in which you were eligible for such allowances without receiving payments

-- months for which a disability pension from the Régie des rentes du Québec was paid to you
+- months for which the Régie des rentes du Québec paid you a disability pension

 - months in which an unreduced salary replacement indemnity was paid to you by the Commission de la santé et de la sécurité du travail (CSST), if the indemnity was paid after December 31, 1985.